-Yes, verrucae are contagious and can easily be spread in areas where people often have bare feet, such as at public swimming pools.
+Yes, verrucae are contagious and can easily spread in areas where people often have bare feet, such as public swimming pools.

-All of our procedures are carried out in highly clinical, sterilised operating rooms by doctors with many years’ experience following strict medical protocols.
-This means you can rest assured the procedure are very safe.
+All of our procedures are carried out in clinical, sterilised operating rooms by doctors with many years of experience both practising, and following strict medical protocols.
+This means you can rest assured that all of our procedures are very safe.

 Does Wart and Verruca Treatment Hurt?

-Verrucas are easily contracted through direct contact from a verruca to healthy skin.
+Verrucae are easily contracted through direct contact to a verruca with healthy skin.
 It is also possible to develop a verruca through contact with objects that have been touched by the infected skin, such as towels, shoes and socks.
 As verrucae are contagious, the best prevention is to treat them as soon as possible to avoid them spreading.

 Is birthmark removal painful?

-Some patients with sensitive skin worry that this will be a problem, but with the use of anaesthetic cream, almost anyone can comfortably undergo laser therapy to remove unwanted birthmarks.
+Some patients with sensitive skin worry that this will be a problem, but with the use of anaesthetic cream, almost anyone can comfortably have laser therapy to remove unwanted birthmarks.

 In more sensitive areas, birthmark removal is described as feeling like the flick of an elastic band.
 You may experience some redness and bruising in the area following treatment, but once this subsides you will see a permanent fading of your birthmark.